Papyrus 118

 Papyrus 118 is a small papyrus manuscript of the Epistle to the Romans from the New Testament.
 It is designated by the siglum ' in the Gregory-Aland numbering of New Testament manuscripts.

 The manuscript is in fragmentary condition, containing text from Romans chapters 15 and 16.
-Using the study of comparative writing styles (paleography), the manuscript has been dated to the 3rd century CE.
+Using the study of comparative writing styles (paleography), the manuscript was originally dated to the 3rd century CE, but more recent scholarship has suggested that the range of possible dates of production could extend considerably later, to the fifth or sixth century CE.